w3c-fedid/FedCM/consumers.md

 The biggest drawback of this variation is that it leads to a JWT that is not backwards compatible with the existing server-side deployment of relying parties (which are expecting the IDP to sign JTWs, not the Browser), which is O(K) hard to change.

+An expanded exploration of this approach with its benefits and drawbacks can be seen [here](delegation_oriented_api.md).